waterlock/waterlock-google-auth/README.md

 npm install waterlock-google-auth
 ```

-set the following option in your `waterlock.json` config file.
-Allow is an optional
+Set the following option in your `waterlock.json` config file.

+ - allow is an optional
 filter - if you omit it, all domains will be allowed.

+ - redirectUri is also an optional property - use this if you want to override the computed redirectUri.
+This is useful for when you want to send an auth code to waterlock instead of having waterlock handle the entire auth flow for you.
+Useful for when you're developing an SPA which handles the authentication with something like Torii (EmberJs).
+See https://github.com/wayne-o/ember-waterlock-example waterlock will validate the auth code with the provider and retrieve an access token which can be used to setup a session and return the JWT to your app

 ```js
 "authMethod":[